-• Section 3 - Definitions
+• Section 2 - Definitions

-o Most of these terms are based on defined terms in Title VI of the Clean Air Act and associated EPA regulations.
+- Most of these terms are based on defined terms in Title VI of the Clean Air Act and associated EPA regulations. - o Senate Bill Comparison: The House bill added definitions destroy, export, person, and United States.
+The definitions are consistent with the terms' usage in both bills.

-• Section 4 - Listing of regulated substances
+• Section 3 - Listing of regulated substances

-- o The HFCs subject to regulation under this bill are listed in a table. - The "exchange value" refers to the effective weight of each HFC, for purposes of trades, transfers, and related calculations, since not all HFCs are the same in terms of their manufacture and/or use. - EPA is granted authority to adjust the values of the exchange values based on newly available scientific information.
+- The HFCs subject to regulation under this bill are listed in a table. - The "exchange value" refers to the effective weight of each HFC, for purposes of trades, transfers, and related calculations, since not all HFCs are the same in terms of their manufacture and/or use. - EPA is granted authority to adjust the values of the exchange values based on newly available scientific information.
 This allows for harmonization with other HFCrelated regulatory programs among the states and internationally. - EPA is granted authority to add substances that are considered "saturated hydrofluorocarbons" with an exchange value greater than 53.
-This prevents the development and use of a new HFC not listed in the table solely for purposes of avoiding regulation.
+This prevents the development and use of a new HFC not listed in the table solely for purposes of avoiding regulation. - Senate Bill Comparison: Section 3(c) uses slightly different criteria for adjusting/establishing an exchange value for a regulated substance.
+These different criteria are not expected to produce a different result from the criteria included in the Senate bill.

-• Section 5 - Monitoring and reporting requirements
+• Section 4 - Monitoring and reporting requirements

-- EPA is granted authority to require reporting of any production, consumption, import, export, reclaim, destruction, and feedstock usage of HFCs, which is necessary to carry out a regulatory program for HFCs. - Because some of this information may already be reported to EPA, EPA is granted authority to coordinate and harmonize with existing reporting requirements, to minimize administrative burdens and avoid confusion.
+- EPA is granted authority to require reporting of any production, consumption, import, export, reclaim, destruction, and feedstock usage of HFCs, which is necessary to carry out a regulatory program for HFCs. - O Because some of this information may already be reported to EPA, EPA is granted authority to coordinate and harmonize with existing reporting requirements, to minimize administrative burdens and avoid confusion. - o Senate Bill Comparison: The House bill includes some additional reporting requirements for information during the baseline period of 2011-2013.

-• Section 6 - Phase down of production and consumption of regulated substances
+• Section 5 - Phase down of regulated substances